 Pre-Stressed Concrete Storage Tank and Pipeline Provide Water for Rapid Growth and Redundancy

-As project managers, Bennett Engineering Services ensured communication and coordination with city staff, Placer County Water Agency (PCWA), and other agencies.
+As project managers and engineer-of-record, Bennett Engineering Services ensured communication and coordination with city staff, Placer County Water Agency (PCWA), and other agencies.
 While the city is funding the design and construction, after construction is complete, PCWA will own, operate, and maintain the pressure reducing and metering station.
 The city will own, operate, and maintain the storage tank.
 The firm also provided public outreach support, including a presentation to the adjacent homeowner association.

 The tank site lays over a cemented volcanic mudflow rock formation, which overlays variably weathered granitic rock.
 Such variability can lead to construction difficulties and non-uniform, foundation-bearing conditions for the new structures.
 Therefore, detailed geotechnical/geological assessment and analysis were essential for project success.